Visa & Health Insurance

 Important is to contact the local Czech Embassy or Consulate for details on Visa Application and read the instructions on filling in the application properly – here you can find all necessary information including the contact to the Embassy or Consulate in your country.
 Different Czech Embassies can have different documents required, therefore please read and follow the instructions properly.

-The application procedure for obtaining visa/residence permit takes about two to three months (in particularly complicated cases even 120 days).
+The application procedure for obtaining visa / residence permit takes 60 days (in particularly complicated cases up to 120 days).
 Please start your application procedure immediately after receiving information from our University about your acceptance.
 There are many documents you have to prepare, additionally, you will receive also the documents from our university.

 The applicants need to meet several requirements.
-What usually the applicants need for obtaining a visa (always check in advance according to the respective Embassy requirements):
+Always check in advance according to the respective Embassy requirements.

 Coordinator of a programme you were admitted to will help you with: